Make a scene

 The scene's basemap changes, showing the world with satellite imagery.

-While the Imagery basemap made the scene look more realistic, it still appears somewhat bright and artificial, lacking cloud cover or atmospheric effects to give it a more natural appearance.
+While the Imagery basemap made the scene look more realistic, it still appears somewhat bright and artificial, lacking atmospheric effects to give it a more natural appearance.
 You'll turn on atmospheric effects to give the scene a more realistic appearance.

 - In the Contents pane, double-click Scene.